bitIO/JOOSY/README.md

 * **rsync flags** is applied when the environment **is the target**, not the source.
 * I'd recommed not to sync configuration.php and that's why I've added the --exclude option
 * mysql-skip table list **ALWAYS** has to end with ;

+Once your done with the configuration file, you have to specify its location in the joosy script (line 27)

 And here is the command line